Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: The Proposed EMCF

-Another important observation is that the imaginary displacement ${\bm \mu}$ controls the complexity of the EM kernel.
+Another important observation is that the imaginary displacement ${\bm \mu}$ controls the complexity of the EMCF.
 Due to spherical symmetry, the model complexity is independent of the direction $\hat{\bm \mu} := {\bm \mu}/\|{\bm \mu}\|$, but it depends on the scalar concentration $\mu := \|{\bm \mu}\|$.
 Fig.~\ref{fig:kernel-entropy} shows the relationship between model entropy and the concentration parameter $\mu$, with $\hat{\bm \mu} = [0, 1, 1]\T/\sqrt{2}$, $N_{\rm BS} = 12$, and various antenna spacings $d$.
-The model (differential) entropy $H(\mu)$ is defined as $\log\det(\pi e {\bf K})$~\cite{cover1999elements}, where ${\bf K}\in \mathbb{S}_{+}^{N_{\rm BS}}$ is sampled from the EM kernel ${\bf K}_{\rm EM}$ with spatial spacing $d$.
-From Fig.~\ref{fig:kernel-entropy}, it can be concluded that the proposed EM kernel becomes less complicated, i.e., contains less parameters, when $\mu\to\infty$.
-This is because highly concentrated impinging waves are closer to planar waves, while planar waves are the simpliest field configurations that contain the least number of parameters.
+The model (differential) entropy $H(\mu)$ is defined as $\log\det(\pi e {\bf K})$~\cite{cover1999elements}, where ${\bf K}\in \mathbb{S}_{+}^{N_{\rm BS}}$ is particularized from the EMCF ${\bf K}_{\rm EM}$ with spatial spacing $d$ and polarization aligned to the $y$-axis.
+From Fig.~\ref{fig:kernel-entropy}, it can be concluded that the proposed EMCF becomes less complicated, i.e., contains less parameters, when $\mu\to\infty$.
+This is because highly concentrated impinging waves are closer to planar waves, while planar waves are the simplest field configurations that contain the least number of parameters.
+In fact, planar waves can be naturally recovered from the EMCF by taking $\mu\to \infty$.
+To be specific, we can prove that

+where $\hat{\bm \mu}\in S^2$ is fixed.
+Physically speaking, the right hand side of the limit explains the polarization and spatial phase difference of a strong line-of-sight (LoS) path composed of a single planar wave, i.e., the proposed EMCF explains strong LoS paths as a natural limit case.